Digitraffic-Infrastructure/.github/profile/README.md

 # Welcome to Digitraffic

-Digitraffic provides specialized software solutions for [describe your core industry or mission].
+Digitraffic provides specialized software solutions for connected and automated mobility.
 This GitHub organization hosts our Maven packages, which are available exclusively to established customers.

 ## How to Get Access